 So when I got back from holiday to discover my courgette plant had put all its energy into a 3.6kg marrow, I was disappointed.
 However, I was also determined not to waste the huge beast.
 This ignited a hunt for exciting marrow recipes.

 I can now report success!
 I’ve found that marrow can be pretty great when it’s cooked the right way.
-See full post for recipes.

 Half the huge marrow went to make Simon Hopkinson’s marrow and tomato masala.
 The fleshy, juicy chunks of marrow balanced perfectly with the sweet cherry tomatoes (also home grown) and Marsala source.
 One of tastiest dishes I’ve had for ages.
 Really.
+(See photo, top of post)

 The other half of the marrow went to make a recipe, Syke’s Marrow, passed to me by my mother.
 The combination of tomatoes, marrow, rosemary and cheesy white sauce is yummy.
 It also freezes well.